rtm516/GeyserMC-wiki/Common-Issues.md

 ### I just updated and now it doesn't work!

 If this occurred after updating a plugin version of Geyser, ensure that you shut off your server, swapped the Geyser jar, and then started up your server.

-Otherwise, check the solutions below for potential solutions, make sure you're port forwarded or make sure your hosting provider can support Geyser.

 ### `java.net.BindException: Address already in use: bind` on startup.
 This means something (likely another instance of Geyser) is running on the port you have specified in the config.
 Please make sure you close all applications running on this port.
 If you don't recall opening anything, usually restarting your computer fixes this.